 The UK receives an abatement from the EU.
 This means the amount the UK sends to the EU is actually under £250m a week.
 This is before other EU payments to the UK are taken into account, such as those to farmers, poorer areas and businesses.
 Read a detailed explanation.

 Boris Johnson consistently used the £350m figure in the referendum.
-He is currently being prosecuted for this, for misconduct in public office.
-This is a criminal offence.
+It wasn't true.

 In the meantime, the likely effect of Brexit on the NHS has become very clear, and it's very worrying.

 A YouGov survey of UK doctors and nurses in October 2018 found that Brexit could cause staff shortages, longer waiting times and funding cuts.
 Of those surveyed,

 64% thought the NHS will get worse after Brexit.

 75% were opposed to leaving the EU.